mdn/content/files/en-us/web/css/css_flexible_box_layout/aligning_items_in_a_flex_container/index.md

 The properties we will look at in this guide are as follows.

-- {{cssxref("justify-content")}} — controls alignment of all items on the main axis.
+- {{cssxref("justify-content")}}: Controls the alignment of all items on the main axis.
-- {{cssxref("align-items")}} — controls alignment of all items on the cross axis.
+- {{cssxref("align-items")}}: Controls the alignment of all items on the cross axis.
-- {{cssxref("align-self")}} — controls alignment of an individual flex item on the cross axis.
+- {{cssxref("align-self")}}: Controls the alignment of an individual flex item on the cross axis.
-- {{cssxref("align-content")}} — controls space between flex lines on the cross axis.
+- {{cssxref("align-content")}}: Controls the space between flex lines on the cross axis.
-- {{cssxref("gap")}}, {{cssxref("column-gap")}}, and {{cssxref("row-gap")}} — used to create gaps or gutters between flex items.
+- {{cssxref("gap")}}, {{cssxref("column-gap")}}, and {{cssxref("row-gap")}}: Used to create gaps or gutters between flex items.

 We will also discover how auto margins can be used for alignment in flexbox.

-## The Cross Axis
+## Aligning items on the cross axis

-The {{cssxref("align-items")}} property, set on the flex container, and {{cssxref("align-self")}} property, set on flex items, control alignment of our flex items on the cross axis, down the columns if {{cssxref("flex-direction")}} is `row` and along the row if `flex-direction` is `column`.
+The {{cssxref("align-items")}} property, set on the flex container, and the {{cssxref("align-self")}} property, set on flex items, control the alignment of flex items on the cross axis.
+The cross axis runs down the columns if {{cssxref("flex-direction")}} is `row` and along the rows if `flex-direction` is `column`.

-We are making use of cross-axis alignment in this basic flex example.
-When we add `display: flex` to a container, the child items all become flex items arranged in a row.
-By default, they will all stretch to be as tall as the tallest item, as that item is defining the height of the items on the cross axis.
-If your flex container has a height set, then the items will stretch to that height, regardless of how much content is in the item.
+In this basic flex example, we're using cross-axis alignment.
+When we add `display: flex` to a container, the child items become flex items arranged in a row.
+By default, they will all stretch to match the height of the tallest item, as that item defines the height of the items on the cross axis.
+If the flex container has a height set, the items will stretch to that height, regardless of how much content is in each item.

 ![Three items, one with additional text causing it to be taller than the others.](align2.png)